Manage Schemas for Confluent Platform Using Confluent for Kubernetes

 • [1] The endpoint where Schema Registry is running.

 • [2] Authentication method to use for the Schema Registry cluster.
-Supported types are basic, mtls, and bearer.
+Supported types are basic, mtls, bearer, and oauth.
 You can use bearer when RBAC is enabled for Schema Registry.

 Basic authentication to Schema Registry